-As far as automation in localization (l10n) is concerned, Machine Translation is no doubt one of the most underestimated features.
+As far as automation in localization (l10n) is concerned, Machine Translation is undoubtedly one of the most underestimated features.
 The thing is that some MT tools, such as DeepL, are more specialized for certain languages than others.
 And they are certainly worth a try.

 That is why we now have DeepL integrated into the Transifex platform.
 Keep on reading to learn all about it and how it differs from other Machine Translation tools!